tjmorgee/GroceryStore/README.md

 # GroceryStore
-  retrieve functionality currently broken by changing Date from String
+  retrieve was never broken, program works as intended (my save data was from when dates were Strings)